Welcome to an information gold mine about branding…

 - What distinguishes you from your competitors (what’s your USP?)

-These are pretty much the same questions I would send to a client looking to develop or create their brand identity, as their brand design needs to be in complete synchronicity with their strategy.
+These are some of the same questions I would send to a client looking to develop or create their brand, a brand identity needs to be in complete synchronicity with a brand strategy.

 The Company + Brand strategy + Brand identity = Branding